jie-meng/jie-meng.github.io/_posts/2019-02-21-aosp-pre-install-app.md

 ## Clean

-If you remove pre install app, you nedd to run `make installclean` before `make`.
+If you remove pre install app, you need to run `make installclean` before `make`.

-If you want to clear app data, you nedd to run `make dataclean` before `make`.
+If you want to clear app data, you need to run `make dataclean` before `make`.

 ## References